plantanapp/dnnsharp.github.io/action-form/validations.md

 ![client side validation](/action-form/assets/client-side-validation.png "client side validation")

-## Enable required fields to accept whitespace as a valid input
+## Enable required fields to accept whitespace as valid input

-If you want your required fields to accept a simple space as a valid input, you could use this option, which can be found in the general settings right under the client side validation checkbox.
-This applies to server side validation and client side validation.
+When checked the fields will accept whitespace as valid input(as any other character).
+This new option can be found in General Settings right under the client-side validation checkbox.
+This applies to server-side validation and client-side validation.

 ## Validate form before submit